Dec 5 2017

 Finally, do not quit your job without talking to a lawyer first.
 You might believe that you had no choice but to quit, but a judge or a jury might disagree.

-If you believe that you are in physical danger, remove yourself from the dangerous situation, and call the police, as well as a lawyer.
+If you believe that you are in physical danger by being sexually harassed, remove yourself from the dangerous situation, and call the police, as well as a lawyer.